Krematos/ApiConnector/readmeEN.md

 | **Retry On** | 500, 503, 504 | HTTP status codes triggering retry |

 After all attempts are exhausted, the transaction is sent to the **RabbitMQ queue** `failed.transactions.exchange` for later processing.

+### Failed Transaction Rescuer
+The application includes a `FailedTransactionRescuer` component that runs as a scheduled task (every minute).
+1. Finds transactions in `FAILED` status that are older than 1 minute ("stuck" or unprocessed).
+2. Automatically sends them to the Dead Letter Queue (DLQ) for alerting or manual intervention.
+3. Marks them as notified in the database.

 ---